mindmotivate/ADO_Basic_Pipeline/YML_Breakdown.md

-# Simplified YAML File Breakdown
+# .YML File Breakdown

-# Disclaimer

-Azure DevOps (ADO) automatically generates this pipeline code for you.
+Azure DevOps (ADO) automatically generates the pipeline code for you.
 The following is a basic breakdown of what this code is doing:

 - **Trigger:** The pipeline initiates when changes are made to the 'main' branch.